-Time to revisit this topic once again since I’ve had about a dozen emails forwarded to me this month from clients asking whether or not they need to pay an invoice with this warning included:
+Time to revisit the topic of the Domain Name Search Engine Registration scam once again, since I’ve had a few emails forwarded to me this month from clients asking whether or not they need to pay an invoice with this warning included:

 “Failure to complete your SEO domain name registration search engine optimization service process may make it difficult for customers to find you on the web.”